iharshchauhan/new-website/content/projects/mcp-server-and-client/first-mcp-terminal-server.md

     style B fill:#4A90D9,color:#fff
 ```

 Congratulations!
-You've built a real MCP server that gives Claude the ability to run terminal commands on your computer.
-This is the foundation for building much more powerful AI tools! 🚀
+We have built a real MCP server that gives Claude the ability to run terminal commands on your computer.
+This is the foundation for building much more powerful AI tools!

----

-*Guide created for AI Product Management students | Feel free to share and adapt*